stephan-schwarz/mkdocs-document-dates/README.md

       - run: pip install mkdocs-document-dates
       - run: mkdocs gh-deploy --force
     ```
+  - Then update your Markdown files in MkDocs as normal, execute commands such as mkdocs build or directly git add, commit, and push
 - Priority of time reads:
   - `Front Matter` > `Cache file` > `Filesystem timestamp`
 - If you are using MkDocs on a Linux system, the modification time is used as the creation time because of system limitations.
 If you need the exact creation time, you can specify it manually in Front Matter